Join us for our Trust Board In Public on Thursday 3rd December 2020 by following this link

-We welcome questions from members of the public on the reports.
+We welcome questions from members of the public on any matter being considered by the Board.
 Written questions can be submitted to the Company Secretary up to 5pm on the working day prior to the Board meeting (email firstname.lastname@example.org).
 Any such questions will be read out by the Chairwoman and a written response provided after the meeting – both will be reported in the minutes.
 Questions can also be submitted during the meeting using the Q&A function on TeamsLive.
 The protocol for public questions is listed on the agenda.

 All Trust board meeting will take place in the Knowledge Spa, unless otherwise stated.